carrot/sprout-es2015/README.md

 `sprout init es2015 <project name>`

-Once you have initialized the project, you can run it with `npm start` and run tests with `npm test`.
+Once you have initialized the project, you can run it with `npm start`, run tests with `npm test`, and lint with `npm run lint`.

 ### Options